vic-ma/howtodismantle.github.io/_posts/2024-07-21-SAP-on-Steroids-10-Epic-Use-Case-and-how-to-do-it.md

   - name: Dismantle SAP Production - How to get the next work orders of a workplace by using COOIS transaction
     url: /Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.html
 ---
-Beside the SQL Server, SAP is the most used data source in the context of Peakboard applications.
-We already discussed many tips and tricks around that topic in [various articles](/category/sap).
+Besides the SQL Server, SAP is the most used data source in Peakboard applications.
+We already have many [SAP articles](/category/sap) in this blog.
-In this article we want to list the 10 most common use cases and point out the technical background how to build them.
-Of course this list and the explanation does not necessarily fit to any customer need but in most cases is a good starting point or an insipiration to build individual applications.
+In this article we'll list the 10 most common use cases for the SAP data source, and give a quick rundown on how to build them.
+Of course, the examples in this list may not fit your particular need.
+But in most cases, they are a good starting point or inspiration for building personalized applications.

 ## 1 Outbound Delivery Monitor